arriIsHere/blog/src/articles/battlestations-everyone/index.md

 image: mysetup.jpg
 ---

-I like working from home, probably good then that my employment is flexable for it to happen often.
+I like working from home, probably good then that my employment is flexible enough for it to happen often.
 While at the company office, I mostly have whatever setup is provided by my employer.
-At home, I am able to customize my workstation within the limits of reality (and my budget I guess, but who cares about money?).
+At home, I am able to customize my workstation within the limits of reality.
 Last week I decided to redo my setup.

 # Old Workstation